dmh4681/algo-sovereignty-analyzer/ABOUT_PAGE_CONTENT.md

 - **Pure Proof of Stake** - Your stake secures the network, not warehouses of mining rigs
 - **Participation nodes are accessible** - You can run one on a Raspberry Pi
 - **The technical foundation is sound** - Fast, cheap, carbon negative
-- **The community gets it** - Projects like iGetAlgo are already incentivizing decentralization
+- **The community gets it** - Growing number of independent validators strengthening decentralization

 Algorand's problem isn't technical—it's political.
 And political problems can be solved by building alternatives to Foundation dependency.